Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Numerical Results

 \section{Numerical Results}

 The following synthesizes the findings of our numerical studies, focusing on the scalability and algorithmic performance of each method.
-All results reported correspond to runs with the best hyperparameters found for each method, executed over 10 seeds.
-We refer to the supplementary material for detailed results as well as for profound information on the hyperparameter tuning.
+All results reported correspond to runs with the best hyperparameters found for each method, executed over 50 seeds.
+We refer to the supplementary material for detailed results and information on the hyperparameter tuning.
+We compare the methods' step time and memory usage in Appendix H.